soniaisiganporia/awesome-cassandra/README.md

 - [Top 5 reasons to use the Apache Cassandra Database](https://towardsdatascience.com/top-5-reasons-to-use-the-apache-cassandra-database-d541c6448557) - Few good reasons why you'd want to consider Apache Cassandra.
 - [Cloud DevOps with Cassandra](http://cloudurable.com/blog/aws-ansible-packer-ssh-for-devops/index.html) - Using Packer, Ansible/SSH and AWS command line tools to create and DBA manage EC2 Cassandra instances in AWS.
 - [How to install Cassandra 2 on CentOS 7 / RHEL 7](https://sharadchhetri.com/2015/04/25/how-to-install-cassandra-2-on-centos-7-rhel-7/) - A guide on hwo to install Cassandra on the popular linux distributions RedHat and CentOS.
+- [Cassandra Use Cases: When to use and when not to use Cassandra](https://blog.pythian.com/cassandra-use-cases/) - Practical guide for when to use and when not to use Apache Cassandra.
 - [Apache Cassandra Database (Guide)](https://www.instaclustr.com/education/apache-cassandra-database) - Great guide to learn about Apache Cassandra, from Instaclustr.

 <!-- - TODO:: sql v. cql-->
 <!-- - TODO:: query driven methodology -->
 <!-- - TODO:: schema designs / examples-->